Hoeffding and Bernstein inequalities for weighted sums of exchangeable random variables: Background

 Before turning to our main results, we first pause to ask whether these existing bounds hold also in the broader setting of exchangeable, rather than i.i.d., data.
 In fact, this question includes a very important special case: the unweighted sum, $\sum_{i=1}^n X_i$, or equivalently, weights $w_1 = \hdots = w_n=1$.
 This problem has a long history in the literature, and is typically studied in the context of sampling without replacement from a finite population of size $N$.
 In fact, sampling without replacement has \emph{stronger} concentration than an i.i.d.\ sample---for instance, Serfling's inequality \citep{serfling1974probability} establishes that

 which is strictly stronger than Theorem~\ref{thm:Hoeffding_iid}'s Hoeffding bound for the i.i.d.\ case.
-More generally, for any exchangeable $X_1,\hdots,X_n$, the Hoeffding and Bernstein bounds for the i.i.d.\ case still hold for the unweighted sum $\sum_{i=1}^n X_i$ \cite[Theorem 4]{hoeffding1963probability}.
+More generally, for any exchangeable $X_1,\hdots,X_N$, the Hoeffding and Bernstein bounds for the i.i.d.\ case still hold for the unweighted sum $\sum_{i=1}^n X_i$ \cite[Theorem 4]{hoeffding1963probability} (again with concentration around $\bar{X}$).
+See also \cite{ramdas2023randomized} for additional concentration inequalities for sums of exchangeable random variables

 However, in the setting of general weights, this is no longer the case: as we will see in the following example, the bounds for the i.i.d.\ case may no longer hold. \begin{example} Let $N=n=2$, and let $w_1=1$, $w_2 = -1$.
 If $X_1,X_2$ are sampled i.i.d.\ from the uniform distribution on $\{1,-1\}$, then by the Hoeffding bound (Theorem~\ref{thm:Hoeffding_iid}),